 This video offers key considerations about root canals.

 Probably.
-Eventually.
-Yet people have varying abilities to sustain the stress of toxins ? and of course that ability varies over time.
+At lease eventually.
+Yet people have varying abilities to sustain the immune system stress of toxins and of course that ability varies over time.
+[What about now during the Covid-19 Pandemic?
+Do you want to have that weighing down your immune system?]
 Some biological doctors may recommend a root canal if a patient has a strong immune system, great genetics, and superior lifestyle.
-They suggest if one?s immune system crashes it can always be extracted later.
-I personally move further and further away from the idea of assaulting the immune system with unnecessary challenges.
+They suggest if one’s immune system crashes it can always be extracted later.
+I personally move further and further away from the idea of assaulting the immune system with unnecessary ongoing challenges.

-Since health effects of root canals and cavitations are similar and one can arise from the other, I?ll digress a moment about cavitations.
-The existence of cavitations, also known as ischemic osteonecrosis (meaning ?death of bone due to lack of adequate blood supply) when there is no pain present and NICO when there is, seems to equate to a religious belief.
-Is there or isn?t there?
+Since health effects of root canals and cavitations are similar and one can arise from the other, I’ll digress a moment about cavitations.
+The existence of cavitations, also known as ischemic osteonecrosis (meaning bone death due to lack of adequate blood supply) when there is no pain present and NICO when there is, seems to equate to a religious belief.
+Is there or isn’t there?

 Part of the problem is that diagnosis is difficult.
 Typical dental x-rays can no more accurately diagnose cavitations than they can accurately diagnose subtle root canal pathology.
 They show only the most obvious cavitations.
 CT scans are excellent if all metals are absent from the mouth, but they are expensive and come with the price tag of high radiation exposure.

 There is no definitive way to judge how infected a root canal treated tooth or cavitation is, but a thermogram, such as many use to detect early stage breast cancer can give guidance.
 A thermography image displays infrared heat emissions, with each color gradation indicating different heat emissions.